Gabrielle Ducomble | Jazz Singer

 Gabrielle was born in Belgium – her mother tongue is French – and started singing at a young age.
 Her talent was soon noticed, and she had success at local and national singing competitions.
 She first came to fame when she reached the final of the French Pop Idol in 2003.
 Along with the other finalists, she signed to BMG Sony France and the resulting album went double gold.
 Gabrielle then wrote music and recorded with Belgian jazz and pop legends Mimi Verderame and Jean-Louis Daulne, and toured with the pop star Lara Fabian on her international tour ‘Un Regard Neuf’.

-After hearing Dee Dee Bridgewater’s album Dear Ella, Gabrielle was inspired to find out more about jazz.
-She came to London to study jazz at the Guildhall School of Music & Drama and, after graduating in 2009, soon made a name for herself as a technically brilliant singer in many styles, from bossa nova to swing to French chansons.
+After hearing Dee Dee Bridgewater’s album Dear Ella, Gabrielle was inspired to explore deeper the Jazz realm.
+She came to London and study jazz at the Guildhall School of Music & Drama and, after graduating in 2009, soon made a name for herself as a technically brilliant singer in many styles, from bossa nova to swing to French chansons.
 Her speciality is Parisian-style jazz and tango, including well-known songs by the likes of Edith Piaf (“La Vie en Rose”, “No Regrets”), Michel Legrand (“What are You Doing for the Rest of Your Life?”), Jacques Brel (“Ne Me Quitte Pas”), and Astor Piazzolla (“Libertango”, “Oblivion”).

-In London she formed the Gabrielle Ducomble band – Nicolas Meier on guitar, Dan Teper on accordion/piano, Nick Kacal on double bass and Saleem Raman on drums.
+In London she formed the Gabrielle Ducomble Band – Nicolas Meier on guitar, Richard Jones on violin, Nick Kacal on double bass and Saleem Raman on drums.
 In collaboration with Meier, she wrote many of the unique jazz arrangements of well-known French songs that appear on her albums J’ai Deux Amours (2011) and Notes from Paris (2014).

 Nicolas Meier – Guitar